U.S.-based money market funds have $43 billion outflow: Lipper

 He was referring to the 2008 financial crisis, when the Reserve Primary Fund, a large money market fund, fell below $1 per share following the collapse of investment bank Lehman Brothers, an event known as "breaking the buck."

-Overall, investors withdrew $1.4 billion from taxable bond funds, marking the third straight week of outflows from the funds.
+In September, investors had parked cash in money market funds partly on uncertainty surrounding the looming debt ceiling talks, Lipper head of research services Tom Roseen said.

+Investors also committed cash to the funds in September on uncertainty surrounding the Federal Reserve's plans regarding its $85 billion in monthly bond purchases, and a potential U.S. strike on Syria.

-Investors poured $12.7 billion into stock funds, meanwhile, marking the biggest inflows into the funds in four weeks as global markets rallied on hopes lawmakers would reach a deal.
+While pulling cash from money funds, investors took risk in stocks and poured $12.7 billion into stock funds, marking the biggest inflows into the funds in four weeks as global markets rallied on hopes lawmakers would reach a deal.

 "Stock investors were far more confident in a deal," Tjornehoj said.
 MSCI's world equity index rose 3.2 percent over the week, while the Standard & Poor's 500 rose 3.9 percent.